Risk-averse China seen pushing back plans to free yuan

 While the yuan is already convertible under China's current account, the broadest measure of trade in goods and services, the capital account, which covers portfolio investment and borrowing, is still closely managed by Beijing.

-The government keeps a tight grip on speculative flows, but under the yuan internationalisation scheme, firms can move their funds across the border via trade settlements.
+The government keeps a tight grip on speculative flows, but under the yuan internationalization scheme, firms can move their funds across the border via trade settlements.

 One method is to borrow funds cheaply overseas and move them into China to profit from China's higher interest rates and, at least until earlier this year, a view the yuan would steadily rise.
 The funds are later repatriated.